 This post contains affiliate links.
 If you click them and make a purchase, I’ll receive a small commission at no additional cost to you.
 These payments help reduce costs of running this site.
 I appreciate you visiting today!

 Were things different?
 A resounding yes!
 We planned differently and spent the night.
 The day before our Kings Island visit, we drove to Cincinnati and crossed the border into Kentucky to visit the Newport Aquarium.
 Saturday morning, we woke up, had breakfast, and headed straight to the amusement park.
 We arrived before opening and avoided sitting in traffic.
 Arriving fresh and with full bellies, we immediately headed to the kid themed rides using a *gasp* map!
 Better planning equaled a better experience.

-Kings Island has a wonderful Peanuts themed area that houses all the kid rides.
+Kings Island has a wonderful Peanuts themed area that houses all the Kings Island kid rides.
+It’s called Planet Snoopy!
 There are really tame rides all the way up to small roller coasters.
 Some rides kids will have to ride by themselves and there are others that parents can (barely) fit on.
 Be aware, that some of the rides are a tight fit for larger adults and the Kite Eating Tree ride was one of tightest.
 While we were there, multiple adults had to leave the ride because the safety belts wouldn’t fit.
 I was seriously afraid I wasn’t going to fit, but I sucked it in and the attendant was able to buckle me in.
 Young children can’t ride alone, so be aware there could be disappointment.
 I rode the kite ride and vowed I won’t go on the adult version (called Drop Tower).